cgradwohl/course-1/README.md

 ## remix.run

+- This app was created with `npx create-remix@latest` and bootstrapped with Typescript and fly.io support.

 ## tailwindcss.com

+- Run `build:css` to pull all generated css from the inline styles and output a minified css file.
+Note this file is consumed in the root.ts file.

+- Run `npm run generate:css` to pull all generated css from the inline styles and output a css file.
+Note this file is consumed in the root.ts file.

+- Run `npm run dev:css` for live reloading styles.

 ## prisma.io

+- Run `npx prisma init --datasource-provider sqlite` to add sqlite db provider.
 - Run `npx prisma db push` to update schema and create any new tables or keys.

 ## fly.io